You’re Moving Inclusion Forward… and Getting Pushback

 • Re-think service delivery and roles so supports move to students (not the other way around)

-Session 5 — Sustaining the Work: Supporting Practice, Feedback, and Momentum
+Session 5 — Accountability, Feedback, and Sustainable Inclusive Systems

 In this session, you’ll: